 For simplicity, preparation for the UPSC preliminary test can be divided into number of stages.
 The initial stages involve concept building and syllabus coverage followed by organizing the study material and revision.
 Anushka IAS has the distinction of consistently delivering in this stage of your preparation through the classroom lectures, current affairs related uploads & publications and Compendium books (study material).
 Besides, our recent initiatives like current affairs-based mobile App, online student portal, monthly recitals, summaries of magazines etc provide year-round additional support for continuous updation of the study material.
 However, concept building and syllabus coverage constitute only the 1st stage of upsc prelims preparation.
 Continuous assessment and exam-focused performance improvement through tests is the next important stage which completes the full circle of your upsc prelims preparation.

-In the Preliminary Test, MCQs are a chosen method of evaluation as they maintain consistency, efficiency, transparency and most importantly objectivity.
-Every year the Preliminary test is conducted by the UPSC on a Sunday in the month of June.
-This year the Prelim Test is scheduled to be held on 5th June, 2022.
+Every year the preliminary test is conducted by the UPSC on a Sunday in the month of May-June.
+UPSC Prelims 2023 is scheduled to be conducted on May 28th, 2023.